thepipster/s3-orm/README.md

-# Stash, the ORM for AWS S3!
+# S3-ORM "S3tash", a Object Relation Model for AWS S3!

 This is a simple object relation model (ORM) that uses S3 as it's storage engine.
 So why the heck would you want that?
 End of the day, you should probably use a database.
 But....
 S3 is just a giant key-value store, which means this is possible.
 So why not?

 So this is really just an experiment.
 But in situations where your data moves slowly, you're dealing with fairly basic queries and you need that massively scalable infrastructure that comes with S3, then this actually works pretty well.
+It's also a fraction of the cost of using a relational database.

 When I started building this, it was originally designed for a simple content management system (CMS).
 In that case, the website pulls content/data from JSON objects stored on S3 - with the static assets also stored on S3.
 This means the website will scale massively and is super cheap (i.e. no back-end infrastructure at all, and S3 is dirt cheap).

 So it's a crazy idea, but actually proved really useful - but in narrow use cases.

+**USE WITH CAUTION, THIS IS EXPERIMENTAL**

 ## Instalation and Usage